Privacy-Preserving Feature Selection with Fully Homomorphic Encryption

-Feature selection is one of the typical problems in machine learning.
-For example, the human genome consists of 3.1 billion base pairs, of which at most a few dozen pairs are said to affect a particular disease.
-Feature selection extracts a set of features from this very sparse data that match a specific purpose, and the results are used by various machine learning algorithms.
-We will review the definition of the feature selection problem, its computational complexity, and the approximate solutions that have been proposed so far.
+Feature selection is one of the most common problems in machine learning.
+For example, the human genome contains of 3.1 billion base pairs, only a few dozens of which are thought to affect a specific disease.
+Various machine learning algorithms make use of favorable features extracted from such sparse data.

-Feature selection is defined by a data set $D$, a feature set $F$, and a class set $C$.
-Here, in particular, we consider feature $F_i \in F$ and class $C$ to be binary, but it is easy to extend the problem to multi-label.
-Thus, a feature $F_i$ and a class for a data $x\in D$ are denoted by by $x(F_i), x(C) \in \{0,1\}$, and thus, when $|F|=k$, the data $x$ is associated with a binary vector of length $k+1$.